WHAT IS FIRE?

 wailing and gnashing of teeth (Mat.
 13:50)

-Our merciful and loving God and Father does not eternally torture humanity in fire, but rather saves humanity by fire.
+Our merciful and loving God and Father does not eternally torture humanity in ever burning hell fire, but rather saves humanity by fire.
 And so we are assured that EVERYONE will be “revealed,” “tried,” “salted,” and “baptized” “in fire.”
 And these fiery trials as Peter calls them go on for a lifetime.
 If it were real, physical fire, all believers’ lives would be short indeed.
 God is Spirit, and God is a consuming fire.
 It is one attribute of God’s Spirit that is likened to fire.
-The spiritual teaching in this symbol is to recognize what real fire accomplishes and to then use that as an analogy as to what God does to us (or more properly for us).
+The spiritual teaching is to recognize what real fire accomplishes and to then use that as an analogy as to what God does to us (or more properly for us).

 Back to Top of page